sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 # 4W's and 1'H

 ## Who:
+  Individuals looking for fun activities.
+  Game lovers irrespective of their age group.
-  This game was played between students and even experts to check there logical thinking.Normaly anybody can play this tic tac toe game.
+  These games are played between students and even experts to check their logical thinking.

 ## What:
 This game is played for enjoyment.This game is about the first player with 3